Worried about NAFTA’s fate, Wynne calls for more trade with China

 In China over the next few days, the Ontario delegation expects to announce deals worth about $2-billion, although such headline figures typically represent an optimistic view of the business that can be done.

-Ms. Wynne arrived in Beijing little more than a month after Chinese president Xi Jinping consolidated his power through a twice-a-decade congress in which he offered a new vision of China under the strict leadership of the Communist Party.
+Ms. Wynne arrived in Beijing little more than a month after Chinese President Xi Jinping consolidated his power through a twice-a-decade congress in which he offered a new vision of China under the strict leadership of the Communist Party.

 "The Party exercises overall leadership over all areas of endeavour in every part of the country," he said.

-Chinese authorities have sought to make that vision reality, building up new party committees inside private and foreign firms, imprisoning dissidents, pursuing "sinicization" of religion and dragging large numbers of people into political reeducation.
+Chinese authorities have sought to make that vision a reality, building up new party committees inside private and foreign firms, imprisoning dissidents, pursuing "sinicization" of religion and dragging large numbers of people into political re-education.

 Ms. Wynne said she is willing to discuss her views on China's human rights record "if I am asked," but otherwise deferred to Ottawa.